EdwardMevis/EdwardMevis/README.md

 I am improving my knowledge in NoSQL, SQL, and UML.
 I am also a student of IBM's P-TECH program, which aims to support students in the technology field through lectures and mentoring.

-I am currently working as a Junior Quality Analyst at HK Soluções.
+I am currently working as a Junior Quality Assurance at HK Soluções.
 <br><br>
 ## 💻 My HardSkills:
 ### Main skills: